If you have an interest in history and a passion for Vietnamese food, then you’re going to love Hue.

 Hue is home to the one of the most interesting coffee creations I had in Vietnam – salt coffee.
 From Hanoi’s egg coffee to Ho Chi Minh City’s apartment block cafes, you’ll find interesting cafes and coffee drinks throughout Vietnam.

-Like I did in every city, I sought out as many coffeehouses as I could to come up with this list of 9 of the best cafes in Hue.
+Like I did in every city, I sought out as many coffeehouses as I could to come up with this list of the best cafes in Hue.

 There’s no need to visit all nine cafes so I’ve listed the three most interesting below.
 Be sure to click through to our Hue coffee guide for more pictures and information.